hopin-team/module-federation-workshop/README.md

 2- Once you implement the previous point full page reloads won't work anymore.
 When we reload http://localhost:8887/reception we see now the home page instead of `reception`.
 Same thing happens in http://localhost:8887/sessions.
 Can you fix that?

-3- Display the `chat` app inside `Session.jsx` component underneath the video.
+3- Display the `chat` app inside `Session.jsx` component above the video.

 ### 🏋️‍♀️ Bonus React exercise 2

 4- If you navigate to http://localhost:8885/sessions or http://localhost:8886/reception you'll see that the remotes don't work in isolation anymore.
 How can you fix that?
-Hint, what history is being rendered when `reception` or `sessions` are not mounted by the `host`?
+Hint, `reception` and `sessions` should not be rendered with memory history when they are not mounted by the `host`.
+What other history have we used?

 5- Open the React dev tools and select the "Components" tab.
 In the home page (http://localhost:8887) you'll see that there are 3 React apps.
 In the home page we don't display `sessions` nor `reception`, why should we mount them?
 How would you mount only one React app on http://localhost:8887 ?